Cricket-Penpix of England's Ashes squad

 Right arm off-spin bowler

-Swann is England's best off-spinner since Jim Laker, the destroyer of the 1956 Australians, and he is crucial to England's hopes of retaining the Ashes.
+Swann is England's best off-spinner since Jim Laker, the destroyer of the 1956 Australians, and has been an architect of his team's recent domination of their old rivals.

 He toured South Africa with the 1999 England team but did not make the test side and spent the following seasons refining his skills on the county circuit, switching from Northamptonshire to Nottinghamshire.